Order continuity and regularity on vector lattices and on lattices of continuous functions: Some classes of continuous maps between topological spaces.

 \section{Some classes of continuous maps between topological spaces.}

 In this section $X$ and $Y$ are Tychonoff spaces.
 We will consider several classes of continuous maps between $X$ and $Y$.
 Most of them appear in the literature under various (often conflicting) names and so we chose to gather the most relevant information about them here, rather than leave it in the references.
 Let us start with the maps that do not make ``large'' sets ``small''.
-Namely, we will call a continuous $\varphi:X\to Y$: \begin{itemize} \item \emph{weakly open} if $\Int\varphi\left(U\right)\ne\varnothing$, for every open nonempty $U\subset X$; \item \emph{almost open} if $\Int\overline{\varphi\left(U\right)}\ne\varnothing$, for every open nonempty $U\subset X$; \item \emph{(strongly) skeletal} if it is almost (weakly) open onto its image. \end{itemize}
+Namely, we will call a continuous $\varphi:X\to Y$: \begin{itemize} \item \emph{quasi-open} if $\Int\varphi\left(U\right)\ne\varnothing$, for every open nonempty $U\subset X$; \item \emph{almost open} if $\Int\overline{\varphi\left(U\right)}\ne\varnothing$, for every open nonempty $U\subset X$; \item \emph{(strongly) skeletal} if it is almost (quasi-) open onto its image. \end{itemize}

-Obviously, every weakly open map is almost open.
-It is easy to see that a weakly open map is almost open, provided it is locally close, i.e. every $x\in X$ has a closed neighborhood $V$ such that $\left.\varphi\right|_{V}$ is a closed map.
+Obviously, every quasi-open map is almost open.
+It is easy to see that a quasi-open map is almost open, provided it is locally close, i.e. every $x\in X$ has a closed neighborhood $V$ such that $\left.\varphi\right|_{V}$ is a closed map.
 In particular, this is the case if $X$ is locally compact, because then every $x\in X$ has a compact neighborhood, and every continuous map on a compact space is closed.
-A restriction of an almost / weakly open map to an open subset of $X$ is almost / weakly open map.
+A restriction of an almost / quasi-open map to an open subset of $X$ is almost / quasi-open map.
 Similar implications also hold between skeletal and strongly skeletal maps.
 Various additional information about the introduced classes of maps see e.g. in \cite{bkm,burke,mr}.
-Consider an example of a almost open bijection which is not almost open.
+Consider an example of an almost open bijection which is not quasi-open.

 \begin{example} Let $X=\Q\oplus \left(\R\backslash \Q\right)$ be the disjoint union of rationals and irrationals.
-Then the natural embedding of $X$ into $\R$ is an almost open bijection, which is not almost open. \end{example}
+Then the natural embedding of $X$ into $\R$ is an almost open bijection, which is not quasi-open. \end{example}